 English as an Additional Language (EAL)

-The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
+The identification and assessment of the special educational needs of pupils whose first language is not English requires particular care.
 Children at the early stages of acquiring English should not be regarded as having learning difficulties.
 However, if a child with EAL is making slow progress, it should not be assumed that this is only due to their additional language needs.
 They may, for example have a learning, speech and language, sensory or emotional difficulty.
 The 2015 SEND Code of Practice makes this very clear:

 I should look carefully at all aspects of a child’s performance in different areas of learning and development, to establish whether lack of progress is due to limitations in their command of English or if it arises from SEN or a disability.
 Difficulties related solely to limitations in English as an additional language are not SEN.